Average variance bounds for integer points on the sphere: Abstract

 \section{Abstract}

-Consider the integer points lying on the sphere of fixed radius projected onto the unit sphere.
-Duke showed that, on congruence conditions for the radius squared, these points equidistribute.
-To further this study of equidistribution, we consider the variance of the number of points in a spherical cap.
-An asymptotic for this variance was conjectured by Bourgain-Rudnick-Sarnak.
-We prove an upper bound of the correct size on the average (over radii) of these variances.
+Let $\widehat{\mathcal E}(n)$ denote the set of integer points on the sphere $|\vect{x}|^2=n$, projected radially onto the unit sphere.
+Under the usual congruence conditions on $n$, Duke proved that these points become equidistributed as $n\to\infty$.
+To study their finer-scale distribution, we consider the variance of the number of projected lattice points contained in a spherical cap.
+Bourgain, Rudnick, and Sarnak conjectured an asymptotic formula for this variance.
+We prove an unconditional upper bound of the conjectured order of magnitude after averaging over the squared radius $n$, and we obtain a corresponding estimate for averages over sufficiently long intervals.

 \subjclass[2010]{Primary 11E16, 11F30}